 While FDA regulations require sponsors to monitor their trials, there are different ways this can be accomplished.
 One method is an independent DMC, sometimes also referred to as a Data and Safety Monitoring Board (DSMB).
-All trials must have a data monitoring plan, but not all trials need a DMC.
+These committees are independent of the trial sponsor and investigators; they should have no vested interest in the trial or its outcome.
 Current U.S. Food and Drug Administration (FDA) regulations impose no requirements for the use of DMCs except for research studies conducted in emergency settings in which the requirement for informed consent has been waived (21 CFR 50.24(a)(7)(iv)).
 Funding agencies impose broader requirements, as discussed later.

-FDA guidance advises considering the following when determining whether a study warrants the use of a DMC:
+FDA guidance advises considering the following when determining whether a study warrants using a DMC:

 - Is it a large, multicenter study of long duration?

 - Is the study endpoint such that a finding at interim analysis might ethically require termination of the study before its planned completion?